 Barcode scanners are at the center of an efficient warehouse.
 From receiving, to put-away, to picking, packing, sorting, and shipping, barcode scanners are no longer a nice-to-have – but a must-have.

-The old barcode scanner is evolving into a more mobile, more ergonomic & friendlier device: the handheld scanner/computer.
+The old barcode scanner is evolving into a more mobile, more ergonomic, and friendlier device: the handheld scanner/computer.
 Solutions such as the wearable ring barcode scanner (see below) provide a hands-free benefit that allows warehouse workers to remain productive and mobile without having to compromise between picking cargo and holding the scanner.

 Figure 3.
 Wearable Ring Barcode Scanner